WhalenSITHS/Markdown-vscode/vscode.md

 **HTML CSS Support for HTML Documents** Missing CSS support for HTML documents.

 **Image Preview** Shows image preview in the gutter and on hover

-**Live SASS Compiler** A VSCode Extension that help you to compile/transpile your SASS/SCSS files to CSS files at realtime with live browser reload.

 **Live Server Preview** Preview your HTML file with localhost server live-reloading enabled.